akshayjadhav21/DevOps_Assignment/README.md

      - How to learn the implemeted system architecture
      - How to leverage the infrasture of the implemented architecture with new and updated changes
      - How to maitain the application consistency at the time of deployments with zero downtime deployment
-     - How to implement and deploy the application architecture using AWS cloud services (I have a bit knowledge in AWS Cloud Services)
+     - How to implement and deploy the application architecture using AWS cloud services (I have a introductory knowledge of AWS Cloud Services)

 **-------------------------------------------------------------------------------------------------------------**